 We’re now moving on to the miniboss of this Hall of Heroes!
 Here, we have one Xing Zhe (wind Monkey King) and two Hwahees (fire Sky Dancers)

-The Threat: You know how much people hate the Artamiel stage of Trial of Ascension?
+You know how much people hate the Artamiel stage of Trial of Ascension?
 That’s because Artamiel is the pain in the butt to kill and two of his four lackeys are Xing Zhes – who counterattack you with a 25% chance if you hit an ally of theirs.
 This is no exception.
 You may be thinking “la dee da, let’s kill Hwahee and then Xing Zhe!” and then suddenly this ape starts hitting your Baretta over the head with his staff, the Ruyi Jingu Bang!

 …I watch a lot of Sun Wukong movies, shut up.